natcap/invest.users-guide/source/getting_started.rst

 Several training workshops on InVEST may be offered annually, subject to funding and demand.
 Information on these trainings will be announced on the support page and can be found at the `Natural Capital Project website <https://naturalcapitalproject.stanford.edu/>`_.
 This site is also a good source of general information on InVEST, related publications and use cases and other activities of the Natural Capital Project.

-A free Massive Open Online Course (MOOC) is available, which provides:
+A free Massive Open Online Course (MOOC) is available `In English <https://www.edx.org/course/introduction-to-the-natural-capital-project-approach/>`_ and `in Spanish <https://www.edx.org/course/una-introduccion-al-enfoque-de-capital-natural-ver-2/>`_, which provides:

 - An introduction to the Natural Capital Project's methods